-As children grow, they learn how to control their emotions and behaviors as they become teens and mature into adults.
-At times, children and teens can struggle to control their emotional and behavioral impulses, which can result in disruptions or dysfunctions in a variety of aspects of their personal, social, academic or family lives.
-Impulse control disorders can result in repetitive and destructive behaviors despite consequences they would experience from these behaviors.
-Many parents search the internet to find what to do about their child or teen.
-They look for common symptoms for impulse control, impulsive behavior, what medicines are used for impulse control and finally many parents look at ADHD or Attention Deficit/Hyperactivity Disorder.
+As children grow, they learn to control their emotions and behaviors as they become teens and mature into adults.
+At times, children and teens can struggle to maintain their emotional and behavioral impulses, resulting in disruptions or dysfunctions in various aspects of their personal, social, academic, or family lives.
+Impulse control disorders can result in repetitive and destructive behaviors despite the consequences they would experience from these behaviors.
+Many parents search the internet to find out what to do about their child or teen.
+They look for common symptoms for impulse control, impulsive behavior, and what medicines are used for impulse control and finally many parents look at ADHD or Attention Deficit/Hyperactivity Disorder.

-Some commonly cited disorders know to occur with, or to present symptoms that mirror, impulse control disorders include:
+Some commonly cited disorders known to occur with or to present symptoms that mirror, impulse control disorders include:

 Causes and Risk Factors of Impulse Control